 Although all patients with cancer of an unknown primary site have advanced, metastatic disease, universal pessimism and nihilism regarding treatment are inappropriate.
 Subsets of patients with specific treatment implications can be defined using clinical and pathologic features.
-Improved diagnostic methods, including more specific immunohistochemical (IHC) stains and gene expression profiling, allow accurate prediction of the tissue of origin in most patients with carcinoma of unknown primary site, so that site-specific treatment can be delivered.
+Improved diagnostic methods, including more specific immunohistochemistry (IHC) stains and gene expression profiling, allow accurate prediction of the tissue of origin in most patients with carcinoma of an unknown primary site, so that site-specific treatment can be delivered.

 Unknown primary cancer occurs with approximately equal frequency in men and women, and the prognosis is the same for both.

 As with most epithelial cancers, the incidence of unknown primary cancer increases with advancing age, although a wide age range exists.
 Some evidence suggests that younger patients are more likely to have poorly differentiated histologies.

 At autopsy, a primary site is identified in 70% to 80% of patients.
 Above the diaphragm, the lungs are the most common primary disease site, whereas various gastrointestinal (GI) sites of disease (pancreas, colon, stomach, liver) are most common below the diaphragm.
 Recently, gene expression profiling has also predicted most primary sites to be in the GI tract or lungs, but breast and ovarian cancers have been more commonly seen with this assessment method than in historical autopsy series.